Skip to main content

 {{template_path}}Path to the templates directory (.spruce/templates/)

 {{sidecar_path}}Absolute path to the bundled spruce-cli binary (falls back to "spruce" when the bundled sidecar can't be resolved).
-Used inside per-mode MCP config snippets so they can reference the CLI without a hard-coded path.
+The raw path — fine for bare argv slots, but for inline JSON / TOML config use {{sidecar_path_jsonsafe}} instead (see below).

 {{session_file:<name>}}Absolute path to a per-session file declared in the mode's session_files: map.
 The file is written under <tmp>/spruce-sessions/<session_id>/<name> after its own {{placeholder}}s are resolved.
 Used by agents that take MCP config via a settings file rather than a flag (e.g. Gemini's GEMINI_CLI_SYSTEM_SETTINGS_PATH).